Woman pointing at piggy bank in her hand symbolizing managing money with title loans

 Being smart with money means spending only as much as you can get away with – even if you can afford to spend more.

-For example, when it comes to food – buy generics at Walmart instead of brand names in Whole Foods, stock your freezer and pantry with foods on sale, get on a meal plan.
+For example, when it comes to food – buy generics at Walmart instead of brand names in Whole Foods, stock your freezer and pantry with foods on sale, and get on a meal plan.

-3. Having a Well-Funded Emergency Fund
+3. Having A Well-Funded Emergency Fund

 If you had to set only one goal from this entire list, having an emergency fund should be a priority.
-An emergency fund is often what stands between people and financial crash.
+An emergency fund is often what stands between people and a financial crash.

 It is what helps you cover larger emergency costs that can’t be covered from your paycheck even if you readjust the budget or cover ongoing financial obligations, even if you lose your job.
 A well-funded emergency fund should cover around 6 months’ worth of expenses.

-4. Paying Off Debt the Smart Way
+4. Paying Off Debt The Smart Way

 For some, it could be negotiating the monthly payments (you can use an app like Trim to find out which bills you can negotiate).

-5. Taking Care of Retirement
+5. Taking Care Of Retirement

 The money you save monthly for your emergency fund should start going into your retirement when the emergency fund is all set.

-If you’re having a medical, home, or car emergency, then you’re better of getting a title loan, dealing with it ASAP, and paying off the loan later, rather than waiting for the problem to solve itself.
+If you’re having a medical, home, or car emergency, then you’re better off getting a title loan, dealing with it ASAP, and paying off the loan later, rather than waiting for the problem to solve itself.

-Why Is a Title Loan An Option?
+Why Is A Title Loan An Option?

-As long as you’re over 18, own a car, and it’s title is in your name and without any outstanding loans and judgments against it – you’re eligible for a title loan.
+As long as you’re over 18, own a car, and its title is in your name and without any outstanding loans and judgments against it – you’re eligible for a title loan.

 Applying for a title loan is simple.
 You can start the process online by filling out an online form found on our website and filling it out.
 A Tennessee Title Loan, Inc. representative will then contact you and set up a face-to-face meeting.

-You’ll need to bring:
+You’ll need to bring to apply and qualify:

 The loan representative will assess everything and determine if you qualify for the loan.
 If approved – you’ll get the money the same day.
 The best part?
 This entire process takes on average around 30 minutes.

-Apply for Your Title Loan Today!
+Get Emergency Title Loan Cash Today!

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.